-How Marijuana Can Affect Your Dog or Cat
+How Cannabis (Previously Referred to as “Marijuana”) Can Affect Your Dog or Cat

-Here are some of the most important questions we see with consumption of marijuana around a pet:
+Here are some of the most important questions we see with the consumption of cannabis around a pet:

-However, he cautions, pets have very sensitive respiratory systems.
+“That doesn’t mean smoke isn’t bad for them.
+Pets have very sensitive respiratory systems,” said Dr. Zac Pilossoph, a veterinarian and expert on pets and cannabis.
 Smoke can irritate your pet’s lungs, potentially causing a cough or exacerbating existing conditions like asthma.
-Your best bet is to put your pet outside or remove them from your smoking room.
+Your best bet is to smoke outside to reduce your pet’s exposure.

 - Excessive vocalization

 - Low heart and respiratory rates

 In very extreme cases, other signs can include seizures and coma.